collinbarrett/wp-vps-build-guide/README.md

 A verbose build guide for a modern, high-performance Wordpress production VPS.

 ## Intro
 I have been tinkering with building WordPress sites for the better part of five years.
 After getting fed up with typical cheap shared hosting options, I decided to explore the world of VPSs.
-After using DigitalOcean for a couple years, I have piced together this workflow that I use to spin up new servers.
-I know that scripting and other modern tools such as what the team at roots.io is working on are out there, but I prefer to understanding the underlying technologies of the server.
+After using DigitalOcean for a couple years, I have pieced together this workflow that I use to spin up new servers.
+I know that scripting and other modern tools such as what the team at [Roots](roots.io "Roots") is working on are out there, but I prefer understanding the underlying technologies of the server.
+For the same reason, and because I am cheap, I avoid the newer breed of managed WordPress hosts.

-If you are an amateur WordPresser like myself, feel free to use this guide to turbocharge your client's sites!
+_If you are an amateur WordPresser_ like myself, feel free to use this guide to turbocharge your client's sites!

-If you are an expert WordPress DevOps type of person, please provide feedback.
+_If you are an expert WordPress DevOps type of person_, please provide feedback.
 I'd love to continue to tweak and optimize this stack.
 I believe this to be a "pretty good" solution, but I know that it is not perfect.

 ## The Stack
 - Dev.
 Machine: OS X